mfoonirlee/hexagon/README.md

 # hexgan
-a h5 game built on react and sass
+A h5 game built on react and sass
+Try to use rem in project